ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 >
 > *You: I see.
 So we have only this memory dump right now.
 I'll see what I can do.*

-Intel from unconfirmed sources claims there is rumors about Mallory having also third hidden cache.
+Intel from unconfirmed sources says that there is rumors about Mallory having also third hidden cache.
 Nothing about it is known but its codename: *FOREST*

-Your second task is to retrieve any email Mallory sent to or received from his criminal partners.
-Extract the name of Mallorys criminal partner and solve where third cache may be hidden.
+Your second task is to retrieve any email exchange of Mallory and his criminal partner.
+Extract content of the messages and solve location of third hidden cache.

 Fill your answers and reasoning to the return template.